11 Jul 2024

 Deep Web vs. Dark Web 🔗︎

-For instance, unlike the dark web, the deep web doesn’t require a particular browser to be accessed.
-Still, its contents can’t be identified, tracked, or crawled by standard search engines because they’re either password-protected or kept behind specific internet services.
 The data contained within our email inboxes, online banking services, and even job intranets are examples of the deep web.
-And, as you can imagine, this data is usually only available to the user and the service providers, unless specific allowances for investigators are made in the terms of assist services, for example, criminal investigations.
+And, as you can imagine, this data is usually only available to the user and the service providers, unless specific allowances for investigators are made in the terms of service, such as for criminal investigations.

 As mentioned before, some threat actors lurk within the deep web, where they use techniques such as phishing and social engineering to steal personal data, defraud individuals, or get a foothold into a specific organization.
 They might then turn towards the dark web to profit from their schemes by selling the stolen data or the kits they developed for their schemes.